brkncookie/get_next_line/README.md

 ## TODOS

-- *rewrite the code and figure out a way to null the lines you return.
+- rewrite the code and figure out a way to null the lines you return.
-- fix the the wierd bugs.
+- fix the weird bugs.
-- *implement the functions you need.
+- implement the functions you need.
 - test...test.
-- *do the bonus.
+- do the bonus.
 - add other test cases (e.g. we if fail to `malloc` or `read`).
-- *recode the whole thing.
+- recode the whole thing.
 - write a [Makefile](https://www.gnu.org/software/make/manual/make.html).
 - review->recode->comment.
 - implement tests.

-*PS: all of the above have been done expect testing*
+*PS: all of the above have been done except testing*

 ## Testers